 Vary: Accept-Encoding, Accept-LanguageSecurity and origin protection

-The external CDN path is usually where both attack traffic and encryption first land, so the design has to account for DDoS defense, TLS termination, strict HTTPS policy, and certificate-status handling.
+The external CDN path is the first thing both attack traffic and to-be-decrypted traffic hit — so it has to be designed from both edges at once.
+That gives four pillars: DDoS defense, TLS termination, strict HTTPS policy, and certificate-status handling.

 Attack absorption